Devanshu07/Expense-Mate/README.md

 ### Running the Server

 1. Open a terminal window.
-2. Ensure that you're in the root directory: `fairsplit`
+2. Ensure that you're in the root directory: `Expense-Mate`
 3. Navigate to the server directory: `cd server`
 4. Install dependencies: `npm install`
 5. Run the server: `node app`